Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Analysis

 \subsection{Qualitative Examples}

 Figure~\ref{fig:qualitative} shows qualitative examples of answers and reasoning processes generated by DDCoT, CCoT, and M3CoT methods using Gemini 2.0 Flash.
-Although CCoT produces plausible scene graphs, it fails to integrate information across multiple views, frequently resulting in incorrect answers.
-Specifically, it often misidentifies the same object viewed from different perspectives as separate entities.
-In contrast, our method successfully aligns the observations across views, accurately identifies the same object, and extracts the critical information needed to answer the question correctly by leveraging the multi-view scene graph reasoning.
+Although CCoT produces plausible scene graphs, it fails to integrate information across multiple views, resulting in incorrect answers.
+Specifically, it often misidentifies the same object observed from different perspectives as separate entities.
+In contrast, our method effectively extracts key information, aligns observations across views, and accurately identifies the same object to answer the question through a multi-perspective, multi-turn reasoning process.